Some Information About Federal Trucking Industry Regulations

 New Jersey roads are frequently traveled by truck drivers delivering goods and services.
-These trucks range in size.
-No matter the size of the trucking vehicle, damages can be quite significant if involved in an accident with a smaller vehicle.
+These trucks range in size, and regardless of the vehicle class, a commercial truck accident in New Jersey can result in devastating consequences for smaller vehicles and their occupants.

 The FMCSA (Federal Motor Carrier Safety Administrations) is a division of the U.S. Department of Transportation, and frequently teams up with the Federal Highway Administration to institute regulations in the interest of the safety of truck drivers and those who share the road with them.